jdiedr/website/README.md

 # What I do
-PhD studen in physical chemistry
+PhD student in physical chemistry